FredKSchott/snowpack/docs/03-usage.md

 ### snowpack install

 Unbundled development wouldn't be possible without Snowpack's install command.
-Snowpack will scan your `src/` directory to find every npm package used in your application and install them to a new `web_modules/` directory.
+Snowpack will scan your project for ESM `import` statements to find every npm package used by your application.
+It then installs them to a new `web_modules/` directory.

 You can also provide a list of package names manually via the ["knownEntrypoints"](#all-config-options) config.

 ``` bash
 # Example: Snowpack detects `import 'react'` & `import 'react-dom'` statements in your "src/" code.